kiranhegde/genetic_algorithm.f90/README.md

 To run this script, you will need to download the file and then compile it using a Fortran compiler, such as:
 * gfortran
 * nagfor

+# Jupyter Notebook

+I will consider adding a Jupyter Notebook that uses the Coarray-Fortran kernel, to better illustrate how the Fortran script works.